jhiesey/stream-http/README.md

 support true streaming or pseudo-streaming support that for binary data as well except for IE10.
 Old (presto-based) Opera also does not support binary streaming either.

-### IE8 note:
+### IE note:
-As of version 2.0.0, IE8 support requires the user to supply polyfills for `Object.keys`, `Array.prototype.forEach`, and `Array.prototype.indexOf`.
-Example implementations are provided in [ie8-polyfill.js](ie8-polyfill.js); alternately, you may want to consider using [es5-shim](https://github.com/es-shims/es5-shim).
-All browsers with full ES5 support shouldn't require any polyfills.
+As of version 3.0.0, IE10 and below are no longer supported.

 ## How do you use it?